-In Spring 2012 Greater Jamaica Development Corporation will complete construction to rehabilitate the Sutphin Underpass.
-This project will create a more attractive street-level pedestrian experience directly across the street from the Air Train Terminal.
-The project will illuminate the underpass and create 5,500 square feet of new retail space, intended to serve area users with goods and services.
+In Summer 2012 Greater Jamaica Development Corporation completed construction to rehabilitate the Sutphin Underpass.
+This project creates a more attractive street-level pedestrian experience directly across the street from the Air Train Terminal.
+The project illuminates the underpass and creates 5,500 square feet of new retail space, serving area users with goods and services.

 To decrease traffic congestion and create a safer pedestrian environment, Archer Avenue will be realigned and widened to create wider sidewalks and turning lanes for bus traffic.
 The project will also create new bus loading and off-loading lanes that will ease congestion at peak hours.
 In addition, subway exits currently located on Sutphin Boulevard will be moved off the sidewalks and into newly created public plazas.
 Bus shelters and retail kiosks in the new plaza spaces will be provided to enhance the pedestrian environment for commuters.
 Design is underway, and a groundbreaking is expected in 2016.

 Since the Jamaica Plan was passed in Fall 2007, the City of New York has been working in a rapidly changing economic environment to follow through on commitments made during the rezoning process.
 The Plan identified challenges and opportunities within downtown Jamaica.
 In partnership with Southeast Queens’ elected officials, Community Boards and community-based organizations, the City of New York has worked since the rezoning to ensure the City’s ongoing commitment to Downtown Jamaica.